Licensed Practical Nurse (LPN) Job

 Part-time Employment in Westminster, Massachusetts 01473

-Position Overview: The LPN plans, directs and coordinates medically approved programs for patients in hospitals, nursing homes, substance abuse facilities, or other institutions.
+Position Overview: The Licensed Practical Nurse plans, directs and coordinates medically approved programs for patients in hospitals, nursing homes, substance abuse facilities, or other institutions.
 May assess a patient condition and recommend a recreational activity.
 May assist the Registered Nurse with the nursing process with individual patients and/or groups of patients to meet their physiological, psychological, safety, and general health needs.

 - Assess the physiological and behavioral health status of the patient.